 A Closer Look at 9 Human Resources Salaries

 The first thing you’ll notice about researching human resources (HR) jobs is that there are a lot of them.
-Titles like specialist, generalist and assistant pair with every focus area from timekeeping to labor relations.
-Anyone outside the world of HR would likely have a hard time sorting out which HR positions net the highest salaries, which ones are specializations and which ones are entry-level jobs.
+Titles like specialist, generalist and assistant pair with seemingly every focus area from timekeeping to labor relations.
+If you’re new to the world of HR, you’ll likely have a hard time sorting out which HR positions net the highest salaries, which are specializations and which are entry-level jobs.

-HR assistants support the human resources department by completing clerical tasks.
-They record employee data, such as earnings, absences, sales, supervisor reports and termination information, according to the Department of Labor (DOL).
-They keep records updated and organized and retrieve information for managers when it’s needed.
+Often the starting point for many in this field, the role of an HR assistant typically centers on supporting the human resources department by completing clerical tasks.
+They’re responsible for recording and compiling employee data, such as absences, disciplinary actions, supervisor reports and termination information, according to the Department of Labor (DOL).1 They keep records updated and organized and retrieve information for managers when it’s needed.

-Job outlook: The Bureau of Labor Statistics (BLS) projects around 15,100 more HR assistant positions will be added from 2016–2026, which is a growth rate that is slower than the average occupation.
-These jobs are certainly out there, but may not have as much opportunity and availability as others.
+Job outlook: The Bureau of Labor Statistics (BLS) projects a one-percent growth rate for HR assistant positions from 2019 through 2029.
+This is a slower rate of growth than the average occupation.
+These jobs are certainly out there but may not have as many opportunities and availabilities as others in HR.

-Education needed: HR assistants typically need some college training or an Associate’s degree, according to the DOL.
-For some employers, related job experience might be acceptable in place of education.
+Education needed: HR assistants typically need some college training or an Associate’s degree, according to the DOL.1 For some employers, related job experience might be acceptable in place of education.

 2. Payroll and timekeeping clerk

-Payroll and timekeeping clerks handle data related to employee time and payment, according to the Bureau of Labor Statistics (BLS).
-Tasks may vary depending on the company they work for, but these professionals are generally the ones who review timesheets, enter commissions and wages, prepare paychecks and enter new employee information.
+Payroll and timekeeping clerks handle data related to employee time and payment, according to the DOL.1 Tasks may vary depending on the company they work for, but these professionals are generally the ones who review timesheets, enter commissions and wages, prepare paychecks and enter new employee information as needed.

-Job outlook: Employment of payroll and timekeeping clerks is projected to stay steady, according to the DOL.
-While that employment growth rate is slower than the national average for all jobs, HR is still projected to be adding around 16,000 new payroll and timekeeping clerk jobs in the next ten years.
+Job outlook: Employment of payroll and timekeeping clerks is projected to slightly decline from 2019–2029, according to the DOL.
+While that employment growth rate is slower than the national average for all jobs, HR is still projected to be adding around 15,800 new payroll and timekeeping clerk jobs between 2018–2028.1

 Education needed: A high school diploma or equivalent can be enough for some payroll and timekeeping clerks.
-The DOL reports 39 percent respondents for this occupation as holding a high school diploma, with the rest having some college training or an Associate’s degree.
+The DOL reports 39 percent of respondents for this occupation as holding a high school diploma, with the rest having some college training or an Associate’s degree.1

 3. HR specialist

-The HR specialist job title encompasses many of the primary HR positions, such as recruiter and HR generalist, according to the BLS.
-These professionals recruit, screen, interview and place employees, while also handling tasks related to employee relations and orientation.
+The HR specialist job title encompasses many of the primary HR positions, such as recruiter and HR generalist, according to the BLS.2 Typically, these professionals recruit, screen, interview and place employees, while also handling tasks related to employee relations and orientation.

 Education needed: HR specialists typically need a Bachelor’s degree in Business or Human Resources, according to the BLS.